nuxeo-sandbox/cm-workflow-dashboards-elements/README.md

 # Requirements

-Access to a local copy of the Nuxeo Case Management Showcase demo is required.
-It will not work with the live server out of the box.
+Access to a the Nuxeo Case Management Showcase demo is required.

 Install Node.js (I use [Homebrew](http://brew.sh/)).